Skip to content

 # Individual components

-pnpm dev:server # Server with auto-restart
+pnpm dev:server # Server with auto-restart on :9876

-pnpm dev:dashboard # Dashboard with HMR
+pnpm dev:dashboard # Dashboard watch build (outputs to server)

 pnpm dev:core # Core library watch